 It takes discipline to change an organization, but creating that single source of truth for all digital content is a move that will remove the chance of embarrassing mistakes and sustainably offer brand security.
 It’s just a matter of habit – if your team and external partners are forced to go to that single source first, then you’ve changed behavior forever.

 Organizing your assets

-While a single source of truth is important, not every one of your team members will need access to every single asset, so it’s important to organize your assets by theme.
+While a single source of truth is important, not every one of your team members will need access to every single asset, so it’s important to organize your assets by theme in your brand asset management software.
 By organizing your assets around a taxonomy that works for your business, you’ll be creating a structure that’s easy to understand for everyone who has access.
-If you are, for example, a chain of hardware stores, then you may want to organize your visual assets around departments, like Electrical, Plumbing or Gardening.
-Or you may want to make assets available by campaign, i.e. Summer, Back to School, Christmas, etc. Some marketing teams prefer to just make it simple by constantly updating the assets into folders or collection they’re sharing by marketing method – latest Newspaper ads, Presentations, Videos, Brochures and so on.
-This makes it really simple to grab the latest versions so that no-one can ever use an asset that has expired or is no longer relevant.
+If you are, for example, a chain of hardware stores, then you may want to organize your visual assets around departments, like Electrical, Plumbing, or Gardening.
+Or you may want to make assets available by campaign, i.e., Summer, Back to School, Christmas, etc. Some marketing teams prefer to just make it simple by constantly updating the assets into folders or collections they’re sharing by marketing method – latest Newspaper ads, Presentations, Videos, Brochures, etc. This makes it really simple to grab the latest versions so that no-one can ever use an asset that has expired or is no longer relevant.
 This can be achieved in two ways – behind the scenes, someone in marketing constantly updates this location and ensures that the out-of-date version is deleted or archived, or go-live and expiry dates are set once an asset is shared.